-I came to the UK to study architecture and became RIBA Part 2 qualified.
-Now, I work as a senior actuary in London.
+I came to the UK to study architecture, earning RIBA Part 2 qualification.
+Today, I work as a senior actuary in London.

 Pau Ling started 2025 with exciting news that her painting “Sidelined: Bruised but Not Beaten” was selected for feature in Issue 56 of the online art magazine “Haus A Rest” on the theme of “Externalising the Internal”.
 She is also invited to give a speech and Chinese calligraphy workshop in the City of London on 30 January 2025 in conjunction with Lunar New Year.